EmRata On 31 & "The Pressure Of Being Young Forever"

 Refinery29: I'm sure your days are packed, do you feel like you have a sense of balance?

 Emily Ratajkowski: I have no balance.
 I have so many hats and I like wearing them.
-Between being a single mom, modeling full time, having a podcast, also wanting to continue to write, and running a read-to-wear business [iNAMORATA], it's insane.
+Between being a single mum, modelling full time, having a podcast, also wanting to continue to write, and running a read-to-wear business [iNAMORATA], it's insane.
 I don't have balance.

 “